zhenjl/zen31/content/blog/sequence-high-performance-sequential-semantic-log--parser.md

 - A _FieldType_ indicates the semantic meaning of the token.
 For example, a token could be a source IP address (%srcipv4%), or a user (%srcuser% or %dstuser%), an action (%action%) or a status (%status%).

 - A _Sequence_ is a list of Tokens.
-It is returned by the _Scanner_, the _Analyzer_, and the _Parser_.
+It is returned by the _Tokenizer_, and the _Parser_.

 - A _Scanner_ is a sequential lexical analyzer that breaks a log message into a sequence of tokens.
 It is sequential because it goes through log message sequentially tokentizing each part of the message, without the use of regular expressions.
 The scanner currently recognizes time stamps, IPv4 addresses, URLs, MAC addresses, integers and floating point numbers.
 It also recgonizes key=value or key="value" or key='value' or key=<value> pairs.

-- A _Analyzer_ builds an analysis tree that represents all the Sequences from messages.
-It can be used to determine all of the unique patterns for a large body of messages.

 - A _Parser_ is a tree-based parsing engine for log messages.
 It builds a parsing tree based on pattern sequence supplied, and for each message sequence, returns the matching pattern sequence.
 Each of the message tokens will be marked with the semantic field types.

 ## Sequence Command

-The typical workflow of using sequence is to first analyze all of the log messages to determine the unique patterns.
-This could easily reduce millions of log messages down to maybe 30-50 formats.

-Then the analyst can look through these formats and annotate the patterns with the semantic meanings.
-Once that's done, the analyst can run the parser with these annotated rules and outcome the parsed tokens.

 The `sequence` command is developed to demonstrate the use of this package.
-You can find it in the cmd/sequence directory.
+You can find it in the `sequence` directory.
+The `sequence` command implements the _sequential semantic log parser_.

 ```
    Usage: